 marbet Marion & Bettina Würth GmbH & Co.
 KG

-Within the scope of a business relationship, personal data must be provided by the data subjects or customers/interested parties which is required for the commencement, implementation and termination of the business relationship and for the fulfilment of the associated obligations and contractual services or which we are legally obliged to collect.
-Without this information, we will usually not be able to enter into, execute and terminate a contract.
+Within the context of a business relationship, the data subjects/customers/interested parties must provide the personal data that is required for the establishment, implementation and termination of the business relationship and for the fulfilment of the associated obligations and contractual services, or which we are obliged to collect by law.
+Without this data, we will generally not be able to conclude, execute and terminate an agreement.